 Posting publicly to LinkedIn can be fruitful as that platform has significantly grown and increased in activity over the last few years.
 Have your current team members share details about a position opening and link to a job description on your website so potential candidates can learn more before applying.
 As an advertising agency, you could also take that a step further and use that audience for remarketing ads.

 There are also a number of job boards out there, such as Indeed.
 If you’re strapped for time, delegate this process by hiring a recruiter in an effort to help find you the right fit for your digital marketing agency.

-In a sense, you would collectively be creating a more holistic marketing strategy to the client while being close to a full-service agency and driving more revenue to your business.
+In a sense, you would be delivering a more holistic marketing strategy to the client while being close to a full-service agency and driving more revenue for your business.
 We’ve found great success in taking this approach over the years and becoming an extension of other agency teams.
 You can, too, with these types of strategic partners.

 Combining forces with an agency that offers complementary services is a great way to expand your team and your offering while staying competitive with other digital marketing agencies.

 But sometimes it’s worth rethinking your agency’s own offerings to find the best strategy for growth.